dgwalters-1974/Streamlit_outliers/README.md

 # Streamlit app for detecting outliers in interest rate swaps / fra data

 Daily financial time series data investigated for outliers with a selection of unsupervised learning algorithms.
 The nature of the problem dictates that the number of anomalous points is governed by a contamination rate set by the user and determined by domain specific factors.
-Algorithms investigated include K=nearest neighbours, Isolation Forest, Mahalanobis distance and Support Vector Machines.
+Algorithms such as include K=nearest neighbours, Isolation Forest, Mahalanobis distance and Support Vector Machines were applied to the differenced data in order to categorize datapoints as normal / anomalous and the results were summarised in a Streamlit app.

 <p align="center">
   <img src="/images//newplot_.png" width="700" title="hover text">